 A fight staged on top of a high-speed bullet train is being praised as a dazzler, but Chris Hewitt in Empire felt the local color was a bit much.
 "Sadly, the embrace of Japanese culture feels often skin-deep, a superficial whisk through a checklist of clichés," Hewitt writes.
 "There’s an (admittedly very funny) awkward visit to a love hotel with Mariko as they go on the run; Logan struggles to come to grips with chopsticks like a gaijin fool; and he keeps being told he’s a ronin, a samurai without a master … Just a shame he doesn’t show up at a karaoke bar — we reckon Logan has serious pipes."

 Though director Mangold seems to have a good feel for character and atmosphere, most reviewers are finding fault with his approach to the material.
 Even the most enthusiastic initial review, from Debruge in Variety, says, Mangold's direction "is where 'The Wolverine' falls shy of greatness, despite terrific production values, elegant storytelling and a sensational cross-cultural score from Marco Beltrami … Mangold's approach is clean and correct, but does nothing to advance the overall state of comic book movies, owing largely to how heavily he borrows from other helmers."
-And Robbie Collin in The Telegraph says the movie doesn't match up to the last "X-Men" adventure: "The previous 'X-Men' film ['X-Men: First Class'] was secure enough in its own skin to embrace its comic side.
+And the Telegraphs's Robbie Collin says the movie doesn't match up to the last "X-Men" adventure: "The previous 'X-Men' film ['X-Men: First Class'] was secure enough in its own skin to embrace its comic side.
 Mangold’s picture affects a pubescent snarl instead: that’s the difference between comic and daft."